intel-analytics/ipex-llm/pyspark/bigdl/examples/lenet/README.md

         ${BigDL_HOME}/pyspark/bigdl/models/lenet/lenet5.py
  ```

-* ```--dataPath``` option can be used to set the path for downloading mnist data, the default value is /tmp/mnist.
+* ```--dataPath``` an option to set the path for downloading mnist data, the default value is /tmp/mnist.
 Make sure that you have write permission to the specified path.

-* ```--batchSize``` option can be used to set batch size, the default value is 128.
+* ```--batchSize``` an option to set the batch size, the default value is 128.

-* ```--maxEpoch``` option can be used to set the number of epochs to train the model, the default value is 20.
+* ```--maxEpoch``` an option to set the number of epochs to train the model, the default value is 20.

 To verify the accuracy, search "accuracy" from log: